hyperhydrosis treatment

 Best for: Underarms, hands, feet

-Results: You’ll see improvement in 1-2 weeks with consistent hyperhidrosis treatment
+Results: Some individuals notice improvement within 1–2 weeks with consistent use consistent hyperhidrosis treatment

 Side effects: Skin irritation, itching, stinging